#DailyArtsMedicine – Engaging from Home

 Luminate run programmes of activities designed to increase creative opportunities for older people.
 They have now launched their new project, luminate@home, which is an online series of creative activities that you can do from home

-The Dukes Lancaster has lots of creative resources including ideas for craft activities at home and inspiration for writing your own songs.
+The Dukes Lancaster have lots of creative resources including ideas for craft activities at home and inspiration for writing your own songs.

 Photo London have an online talks archive where you can watch talks about photography for free.